JohnSHawker/Learning_Python/README.md

 3) Automate The Boring Stuff With Python, Al Sweigart (ATBSWP)
 4) Beyond The Basic Stuff With Python, Al Sweigart (BTBSWP)
 5) Real World Python, Lee Vaughan (RWP)

+I will be using these books and flash cards for reference:
+1) Python Pocket Reference, Mark Lutz
+2) Python Flash Cards, Eric Matthes

 I will be learning from the following Udemy courses:
 1) The Python Mega Course, Ardit Sulce (TPMC)